exercism/v3/languages/javascript/docs/implementing-a-concept-exercise.md

 # How to implement a JavaScript Concept Exercise

-This document describes how to implement a Concept Exercise for the JavaSCript track.
+This document describes how to implement a Concept Exercise for the JavaScript track.
 As this document is generic, the following placeholders are used:

 - `<slug>`: the name of the exercise in snake_case (e.g. `anonymous-methods`).
 - `<concepts>`: the Concepts the exercise is about (e.g. `loops`),